Chesapeake, Encana shares fall on report of land price plot

-June 25 (Reuters) - Shares of Chesapeake Energy Corp and Encana Corp tumbled Monday after a Reuters investigation showed that top executives of the two rivals plotted in 2010 to avoid bidding against each other in a state auction and in at least nine prospective deals with private land owners.
+(Reuters) - Shares of Chesapeake Energy Corp (CHK.N) and Encana Corp (ECA.TO) tumbled Monday after a Reuters investigation showed that top executives of the two rivals plotted in 2010 to avoid bidding against each other in a state auction and in at least nine prospective deals with private land owners.

 Following the report, the state of Michigan pledged to determine whether the two energy giants acted two years ago to suppress land prices there.